 What Is the Difference Between Industrial & Commercial Fans?

-There was a time when there was a significant distinction between industrial and commercial fans.
-Industrial fans were big, noisy affairs, while commercial fans were smaller and quieter.
-We closed the gap between commercial and industrial fans by engineering HVLS fans that manage airflow effectively, are energy-efficient and quiet, to boot.
-We've developed both large and small industrial fans to control the airflow in all the businesses we serve.
+The truth is, the terms “Industrial Fan” and “Commercial Fan” are often used interchangeably.
+At Hunter Industrial & Commercial, we use the term “Industrial Fan” when referring to our lineup of HVLS (High-Volume, Low-Speed) fans that measure between 7’-24’ in diameter.
+When we use the term “Commercial Fan,” we are referring to fans like our Trak fan, which is more like the kind of fan you would have in your home, only upgraded to meet the needs of commercial applications.
+We’ve developed both large and small fans to control the airflow in all the businesses we serve!

 What Is an Industrial-Grade Fan?

 An industrial-grade fan is specifically designed and built to meet the demands of industrial applications.
-It's characterized by its robust construction, high performance, durability and ability to withstand harsh environments.
+It's characterized by its robust construction, high performance, durability, and ability to withstand harsh environments.

 What Is a Commercial-Grade Fan?

 A commercial-grade fan is engineered for commercial applications.
-It's tailored for use in commercial spaces such as offices, retail stores, restaurants, hotels and other similar environments.
+It's tailored for use in commercial spaces such as offices, retail stores, restaurants, hotels, and other similar environments.

 What Are Industrial Fans Used For?